mstein/grails-mongodb-console/README.md

 * Twitter Bootstrap-based templates

 ## Supported Browser
-The current dev is test on the latest Chrome & Firefox stable releases.
+The current dev is tested on the latest Chrome & Firefox stable releases.
-A few glitch are known to happen on IE9, but we will fix them in time.
+A few glitches are known to happen on IE9, but we will fix them eventually.

 Compatibility with older browsers are not the current priority.